DasikaMadhu/WQU-ADSL-Notes/Python Basics.md

 	       # multi-line string
 	       print("""This is line one.
-	                 This in line two!
+	                 This is in line two!
                      Is this line three?
 		     """)                         # prints This is line one.
-	                                              This in line two!
+	                                              This is in line two!
                                                   Is this line three?

 		   print('''This is line one.
-		             This in line two!
+		             This is in line two!
 			         Is this line three?
 			     ''')                    # prints This is line one.
-	                                              This in line two!
+	                                              This is in line two!
                                                   Is this line three?
             ```
          - Strings support being encased by single and double quotes, so you can use nested quotes to print strings with quotes